Need to borrow a friend or family members car? Just bought a car and need to drive home?

-Help out in an emergency - If a friend or family member can’t use their car, you can get covered and lend them a hand.
+Help out in an emergency - If a friend or family member can’t use their car, you can get covered with temporary insurance and lend them a hand.

 Getting your car repaired - If your car's getting fixed, getting temporary cover means you can borrow someone else's until it's back on the road.